TEAMMATES/teammates/docs/setting-up.md

 Support requests related to other IDEs will not be entertained.

 Refer to [this document](ide-usage.md) if you wish to set up an IDE for developing TEAMMATES.

-If you do not wish to set up an IDE then you may proceed to the development routine as lined out in [this document](development.md).
+If you do not wish to set up an IDE, then you may proceed to the development routine as lined out in [this document](development.md).